-This toolkit was produced by Groundwork East on behalf of SCCP, with thanks to funding from John Laing Charitable Trust in April 2021.
+This toolkit has been produced by Groundwork East on behalf of SCCP, with thanks to funding from John Laing Charitable Trust.
 Groundwork East is the community and environmental charity, that is empowering local people to improve their lives, and the places in which they live across the East of England.